 Advising

-Advising services for pre-dental students include preparatory workshops, guest speaker events, peer mentorship, and one-on-one advising.
-Early-college students are supported by the Pre-Med Ambassador peer mentorship program, which is overseen by the director of pre-health advising within the Office of Career Development and Experiential Learning.
-Enrolled designation students may seek advice on pre-professional development and the dental school application process from the director of pre-health advising.
-Advising topics include assessment of readiness, competency development, timeline planning, application strategy, essay reviews, school selection, mock interviews, and navigating the application process.
-Quinnipiac's Health Professions Advisory Committee (HPAC) offers optional committee letter evaluation process for eligible dental school applicants.
+Advising services for pre-dental students may include preparatory workshops, guest speaker events, peer mentorship, and one-on-one advising with the director of pre-health advising.
+First-year students are supported by the Pre-Med Ambassador peer mentorship program, which is overseen by the director of pre-health advising.
+Pre-dental students should seek advice on pre-professional development and strategy from the director of pre-health advising.
+Advising topics include assessment of readiness, competency development, timeline planning, application strategy, essay reviews, school selection, mock interviews, and navigating the AADSAS application process.
+Quinnipiac's Health Professions Advisory Committee (HPAC) offers an optional committee letter evaluation process for eligible dental school applicants.

 Transfer Students

-Students who transfer to Quinnipiac University and wish to receive the pre-dental studies designation must complete a minimum of 18 credits of the required designation coursework at QU.
-Grades received for designation requirements taken at other universities may be utilized for transfer student GPA calculations to determine eligibility.
+Undergraduate students who transfer to Quinnipiac University and wish to pursue the pre-dental studies designation must complete a minimum of 18 credits of required designation coursework at QU.
+If needed, grades for required coursework taken at other universities may be utilized to determine academic eligibility upon graduation.

 Advanced Placement Credits

-The vast majority of Quinnipiac pre-dental students opt not to utilize AP credits for entry-level biology and chemistry for strategic purposes (dental school policy or preference, and DAT prep).
-Some professional schools may accept AP credits for required sciences provided that applicants complete advanced college coursework in the same discipline.
-Other schools, including many dental schools, either do not accept or do not prefer AP credits for prerequisite science courses.
-Students are encouraged to check with the specific AP policies for any dental schools to which they intend to apply.
+Most pre-dental students opt not to utilize AP credits for entry-level biology and chemistry for strategic purposes (dental school policies and/or DAT prep strategy).
+Many dental schools either discourage or do not accept AP credits for prerequisite sciences and labs.
+Some schools may accept AP credits for required sciences if the applicant completes advanced coursework in the same discipline.
+Students are asked to check specific course requirements and policies for dental schools of interest.

 Online Coursework

-In accordance with professional school admissions policies, online courses will not be accepted for any designation course requirements.
+In accordance with dental school admissions policies, online courses are not accepted for designation requirements.
 Online degree seekers are not eligible for the pre-dental studies designation.

 Course Requirements